What Is a Book Coach?: Writing, Publishing, and Marketing Coaches for Authors

 When to hire a book publishing coach?
 Book publishing coaches can help authors at any stage of the process—during the writing process, to help the author anticipate what will be needed when it comes time to publish, or once a publication-ready manuscript has been produced, to help the author pursue and complete the publishing process.

 Some book coaches may claim to have a certification.
-There are some few master’s degrees and certificate-based programs in publishing, but not many.
-There are others who have taken courses and/or who work for online businesses and may have paid for training from other online programs who provide author services.
-Someone may have a “system,” but it doesn’t mean it’s “the system” or that it’s any better than anyone else’s system.
+There are a few master’s-degree and certificate-based programs in publishing, but not many.
+There are others who have taken courses and/or who work for online businesses and may have paid for training from other online programs that sell author services.
+Someone may have a “system,” but that doesn’t mean it’s “the system” or that it’s any better than anyone else’s system.

-Working with a book publishing coach helps authors navigate the book publishing process from start to finish and get their manuscript (and book) noticed in the crowded marketplace.
+Working with a book publishing coach can help you navigate the book publishing process from start to finish and get your manuscript (and book) noticed in the crowded marketplace.

 Invest in your future as an author.